 - Aviva group companies who may provide information in relation to other products you hold, previous claims, policies or quotes;

-- Financial crime detection agencies, databases and sanctions lists, including the Insurance Fraud Bureau;
+- Financial crime detection agencies, databases and sanctions lists;

-- Government agencies and regulatory bodies, including the police, the courts, the Department for Work and Pensions (DWP), Companies House, the National Health Service (NHS) and HM Revenue and Customs (HMRC);
+- Government agencies and regulatory bodies, including the police, the courts, the Department for Work and Pensions (DWP), Companies House, the National Health Service and HM Revenue & Customs (HMRC);

 - Regulators who regulate how we operate, including the Financial Conduct Authority (FCA), Prudential Regulation Authority (PRA), Information Commissioner’s Office (ICO) and Financial Ombudsman Service (FOS);